Language-Research-Technology/ldaca-website/content/resources/user-guides/portal/available-portals/index.md

 <br>

-> This page lists, and links to, the {{< glossary_link display="Oni" id="oni" >}} portals currently available, together with the {{< glossary_link display="collections" id="collection" >}} contained in each.
+> This page lists, and links to, the <GlossaryLink display="Oni" id="oni" /> portals currently available, together with the <GlossaryLink display="collections" id="collection" /> contained in each.
 As additional collections and portals are added, these will be documented below.
 To find out more about each collection, simply click through to be redirected to the [Collections](/about/sample-collections/) page.

 <br>